PuttView Yardage Books Review: Better Than a Caddy?

 Are green books legal?

-Yes, yardage books are legal for tournament play.
-They have more strict rules in professional golf and the PGA Tour - but they’re legal for amateur events (unless the “hard card” of rules says otherwise at a specific event).
+They have stricter rules in professional golf and the PGA Tour - but they’re legal for amateur events (unless the “hard card” of rules says otherwise at a specific event).

 Are yardage books worth it?